 A wide range of other drugs may be prescribed at different times for a person with dementia.
 These include drugs for depression or anxiety, sleeping tablets or antipsychotics.
 Note that some of these drugs can have severe side effects.
 Not all are recommended for all types of dementia.
 Health professionals will generally advise that a non-drug approach is tried first before prescribing medication.

 It is not usually possible to say for sure why a particular person has developed dementia.
-It is known that high blood pressure, lack of physical exercise and smoking - all of which lead to narrowing of the arteries - increase the risk of developing Alzheimer's disease and vascular dementia.
+It is known that high blood pressure, lack of physical exercise and smoking – all of which lead to the narrowing of the arteries – increase the risk of developing Alzheimer’s disease and vascular dementia.
 There is evidence that a healthy lifestyle, especially in mid-life, can help reduce the risk of dementia.
 Regular physical exercise (eg cycling, brisk walking), maintaining a healthy weight, not smoking, and drinking only in moderation are all linked to a reduced risk of dementia.

 It is important that conditions such as diabetes, heart problems, high blood pressure and high cholesterol are all kept under control.
 Getting depression treated early is also important.

 A balanced diet may help to reduce risk.
-A balanced diet is one which is low in saturated fat, does not have too much salt, dairy or meat, and includes plenty of fish and fresh fruit and All these healthy lifestyle choices will also reduce the risk of other serious conditions such as stroke, heart disease and cancer.
+A balanced diet is one which is low in saturated fat, does not have too much salt, dairy or meat, and includes plenty of fish and fresh fruit.
+All these healthy lifestyle choices will also reduce the risk of other serious conditions such as stroke, heart disease and cancer.

 It also seems that keeping socially and mentally active in the later years may help lower the risk of dementia.
 Being socially active could include visiting friends or going to a place of worship, while being mentally active could include doing puzzles or reading.